 - It is important to appreciate that new product development and trial runs may be expensive and that they form part of your investment programme in the business.
 Bear in mind that volumes need to be sufficient to make it worthwhile for the contractor.

-- Where applicable, it is advisable to use a contractor who holds the necessary Accreditations for your product.
+- Where applicable, it is advisable to use a contractor who holds the necessary Certifications for your product.

-- Accreditations are listed on our Search Members page.
+- Certifications are listed on our Search Members page.

 What to do next